ycorredius/things-I-learned/README.md

 # Things I am learning
-This is a simple repo that I have learned or am working on.
+This is a simple repo that I have learned and am working on.

 ## Current projects